tobiasdemaine/bmap/README.md

 an ar[t] plugin for creating augmented projection installations in a webGL capable browser
 ---------

-* Display and Capture phase sequence >>  more work on phaze lines and position
+* Display and Capture phase sequence

 * Process Phase Map